 → Book the Rojo Tango Luxury Tango Show now

 The Aljibe Tango Dinner Show is a newer show that is popular with families, as it has an earlier start and end time than other tango shows in Buenos Aires.
-This intimate show features consummate professional dancers and musicians, such as world-renowned bandoneón player, Carlos Buono.
-This show also highlights Argentina’s widely under-appreciated folkloric music and dance tradition in addition to tango.
+This intimate show, set in a restored historic building of San Telmo, features professional dancers and musicians, and an excellent bandoneón player.
+This show highlights Argentina’s widely under-appreciated folkloric music and dance tradition, in addition to tango.

 → Book the Aljibe Dinner Tango Show now